In Enterprise, articles are stored in WoodWing's WCML format. Two versions of this format exist.

 |Enterprise Server 10||Yes||Yes||WCML3 requires Enterprise Server 10.2.x or higher.|

 When both WMCL2 and WCML3 are supported, consider using the WCML3 when:

-- New Enterprise installations are set up that include Enterprise Server 10.2 or later, Content Station 11, and Smart Connection for CC 2017 or higher.
+- New Enterprise installations are set up that include Enterprise Server 10.2 or later, Studio, and Smart Connection for CC 2017 or higher.

 - Complex articles containing many components are used.

-- Situations in with high latency exist and where large articles are created and edited in Content Station (this is typically the case when InDesign Servers for preview generation are hosted in the cloud).
+- Situations in with high latency exist and where large articles are created and edited in Studio (this is typically the case when InDesign Servers for preview generation are hosted in the cloud).

 - A major upgrade to Smart Connection for CC 2018 is performed.